The Complete Nashville Recycling and Waste Disposal Guide

 Products made from paper and plastic make up a huge percentage of all landfill waste.
 This will likely continue to be the case for a long time, since so many of the items we view as disposable are made from these materials.
 From water bottles to school lunch bags, these small everyday items add up quickly.
 The more paper and plastic we can keep out of landfills the better.

 Conserving space in landfills is incredibly important.
 And one way to do that is to keep mattresses out of them.
-Mattresses don’t compress properly in landfills because of the springs and foam inside them.
-This means they hog a lot of valuable landfill real estate that could be better used.
+Mattresses don’t compress properly in landfills because of the springs and foam inside them, which is why most mattresses must be broken down before disposal.
+This is also why they hog a lot of valuable landfill real estate that could be better used.

 While old clothing isn’t hazardous to the environment, that doesn’t mean the trash is the best place for it.
 Donating old clothing leaves landfill space open for real trash, while providing an important helping hand to people in need.
 Just remember that clothing should only be donated when it’s still in wearable condition, with no noticeable stains, holes, or rips.
 After all, someone looking for clothes to wear to a job interview won’t have much success if you’re donating threadbare rags.
 That said, even clothes that can’t be worn can still be repurposed in other ways.